Sretko Kalinić: Arrest in Croatia

 While recovering in the hospital, Kalinić offered cooperation to Croatian investigators, including testimony on the organization of the assassination of Đinđić, and the names of the people who ordered the murder of Zoran Vukojević, a protected witness.
 He admitted to murdering Vukojević as well as Zoran Pović in 2006; both were witnesses linked to the Đinđić assassination trial.
 According to a Croatian newspaper, Kalinić admitted participating in the murders of some twenty people in Serbia, Netherlands, Spain, and Croatia.

 Despite being convicted of crimes in Serbia, it was noted that Kalinić would not be eligible for extradition to Serbia since he held Croatian citizenship and Croatian law forbids the extradition of their citizens (Kalinić is a citizen of both countries).
 Nevertheless, a few days later Serbian Minister of Justice Snežana Malović announced an extradition request for Kalinić to Croatia in hopes that Croatia would change their laws.
-It was later announced that the Croatian assembly was working on adopting constitutional amendments in regards to regional criminals so they could be subject to extradition.
+It was later announced that the Croatian Sabor was working on adopting constitutional amendments in regards to regional criminals so they could be subject to extradition.
 The changes were approved and on August 25, Kalinić was extradited to Serbia.